jianminchen/Leetcode_Julia/By Date/2018/ReadMe.md

 To build a community around Leetcode contest and get involved more, it is not easy task.
 I certainly can work on some ideas, and also it will help me to get more involved in the contest.

 My ranking of contest is around 14,000.
 My goal is to get into first 10,000.
-Maybe I should aim at global ranking top 5000.
+Maybe I should aim at global ranking top 5000 at the end of 2018.
 Because I want to work for Facebook one day.

 **Time to review my practice**<br>